-On 25 August 1999, Northern Lakes College launched under its new name; however, we can trace our history back to 1970-71 when Education Technicians were trained at the Alberta Vocational Centre (AVC) in Grouard.
-Education Technicians were students of native backgrounds who were prepared to provide instruction in adult basic education in the Community Vocational Centres (CVC) service area.
+On August 25, 1999, Northern Lakes College launched under its new name.
+However, we can trace our history back to 1970-71 when Education Technicians were trained at the Alberta Vocational Centre (AVC) in Grouard.
+Education Technicians were indigenous students who were prepared to provide instruction in adult basic education in the Community Vocational Centres (CVC) service area.
 The Grouard Campus also had an upgrading program along with several vocational programs.

 By 1974, twenty-six CVCs dotted the northern part of Alberta.
 Each CVC had an education committee elected by the community.
 In later years, the committees were nominated from among the elected bodies that represented the communities.
 Each committee's role included setting priorities for programming, recruitment and selection of students, and selection of staff serving the campus.
 In the early phases of development, the education committees met periodically to deal with regional and joint issues.
 This method of meeting was modified.
 By 1980, the communities sent a voting representative to a council which met once per month to deal with regional issues.
 AVC Grouard ran a number of Education Technician programs until the need for instructors diminished.
 However, AVC Grouard expanded its program offerings and included two satellite campuses.